Church Membership Guidelines

 A Special Church meeting may be called to discuss matters of extraordinary importance.
 A special church meeting will be held to appoint or remove a Minister.
 Notice will be given two weeks prior to this meeting and details of the item to be discussed.

-Wymondham Baptist Church leadership team comprises of the minister, 2 elders (appointed by the minister) and 6 deacons.
-The Church appoints a Church Secretary and Church Treasurer from amongst the members of the leadership team.
+Wymondham Baptist Church leadership team could comprise of the minister, and up to 8 Trustees, including 2 elders (appointed by the minister from among the appointed trustees) and 6 deacons.
+The Church appoints a Church Secretary and Church Treasurer annually at the Annual General Meeting.
 The church members are responsible for the appointment of the minister and the deacons.
 For the election of deacons, church members are asked to nominate those from amongst the membership who they consider God is calling to be part of the leadership of the church.
 These individuals must agree to their nomination going forward.
 Nominations must be submitted in writing, with supporting signatures (proposer and seconder) to the minister three Sundays prior to the church meeting.
 Voting is by secret ballot, each member is able to vote for as many nominees as there are vacancies.
-Each candidate must receive at least 66% of the vote or in the case of more nominations than vacancies those receiving the most votes and at least 66% of the votes will be elected.
+Each candidate must receive at least 70% of the vote or in the case of more nominations than vacancies those receiving the most votes and at least 70% of the votes will be elected.
 If too few Charity Trustees are elected or effective church management, the church and minister may from its membership, excluding any candidates who nominations were unsuccessful, appoint a number of placeholder Trustees for an agreed period, to be followed by an additional Church vote.

 Church Trustees are responsible for the leadership and administration of the church.
 They will meet regularly and each meeting will include worship, reading the Scripture and prayer.
 For matters requiring a decision, the Charity Trustees shall as far as possible, seek consensus on all matters considered at their meetings.
 Where this is not possible a vote shall be taken and the outcome recorded as the resolution of the Charity Trustees.
 Minutes will be taken of all Trustees meetings and these minutes will be held confidentially.